To establish a College wide purchasing policy

 3. Other specialty business units of the College perform the purchasing function for all departments.

-- Campus Technology Services has primary responsibility for the acquisition of all computing requirements for academic and administrative departments.
+- Information Technology and Library Services has primary responsibility for the acquisition of all computing requirements for academic and administrative departments.

-- Campus Technology Services has primary responsibility for the acquisition and use of copier equipment and copy and printer paper.
+- Information Technology and Library Services has primary responsibility for the acquisition and use of copier equipment and copy and printer paper.

 - Facilities Services has primary responsibility for the acquisition of all services and materials for all of the College's buildings and grounds.